sjentsch/lsjDocs/Ch08/Ch08_Estimation_3.rst

 this, I started with the “ramped” distribution shown in the histogram in :numref:`fig-cltDemo` (top-left panel).
-As you can see by comparing the triangular shaped histogram to the bell curve plotted by the black line, the population distribution doesn’t look very much like a normal distribution at all.
+As you can see by comparing the triangular shaped histogram to the bell curve plotted by the black line, the population distribution does not look very much like a normal distribution at all.
 Next, I simulated the results of a large number of experiments.
 In each experiment I took *N* = 2 samples from this distribution, and then calculated the sample mean. :numref:`fig-cltDemo` (top-right panel) plots the histogram of these sample means (i.e., the sampling distribution of the mean for *N* = 2).
 This time, the histogram produces a ∩-shaped distribution.
-It’s still not normal, but it’s a lot closer to the black line than the population distribution in :numref:`fig-cltDemo` (top-left panel).
-When I increase the sample size to *N* = 4, the sampling distribution of the mean is very close to normal (:numref:`fig-cltDemo`, bottom-left panel), and by the time we reach a sample size of *N* = 8 (:numref:`fig-cltDemo`; bottom- right panel) it’s almost perfectly normal.
-In other words, as long as your sample size isn’t tiny, the sampling distribution of the mean will be approximately normal no matter what your population distribution looks like!
+It is still not normal, but it is a lot closer to the black line than the population distribution in :numref:`fig-cltDemo` (top-left panel).
+When I increase the sample size to *N* = 4, the sampling distribution of the mean is very close to normal (:numref:`fig-cltDemo`, bottom-left panel), and by the time we reach a sample size of *N* = 8 (:numref:`fig-cltDemo`; bottom- right panel) it is almost perfectly normal.
+In other words, as long as your sample size is not tiny, the sampling distribution of the mean will be approximately normal no matter what your population distribution looks like!

 .. ----------------------------------------------------------------------------